HaozhanGao0904/AirlineEntry/README.md

 # AirlineEntry
-This repository contains my thesis, code and data for this airline entry project.
+This repository contains code and data for my thesis "Multiple Equilibria of Aggregated Players in Airline Markets"